 The Camisole Apron is an embellished version of an apron my grandmother wore nearly every day for most of her life.
 It is beautiful and incredibly practical—especially for those of us that need full-coverage protection in the kitchen.
-This DIY kit—created from our Camisole Dress pattern from Alabama Studio Style—is available for a limited time as part of our DIY Gift Guide.
-The apron is fitted for a woman’s body and features a large, two-sided pocket across the front.
-It comes with our faded fabric as a backing layer and our Black Variegated embroidery floss; choose your outer layer and thread colors.
+This kit—created from our Camisole Dress pattern from Alabama Studio Style—is fitted for a woman’s body and features a large, two-sided pocket across the front.

 Basic sewing supplies: scissors, pins, needles